This post will help you decide on the perfect gray paint color. Continue reading to see real-life examples to help with your next painting project.

 - SW 6170 Techno Gray

 We don’t hide that we are Sherwin Williams paint people.
-From painting backsplashes to cabinets, we always trust the quality of the paints provided.
-So why not share some of the classic and favorite gray paint colors from Sherwin Williams.
+From painting backsplashes to painting cabinets, we always trust the quality of the paints they provide.

 Remember that paint colors can always look different in your own environment due to lighting and other home decor colors surrounding the area.
 If you are having trouble deciding on colors to go with sometimes a larger paint sample can help you.
 We have used Samplize to help with this when deciding on a kitchen island cabinet color.

-SW 7015 Repose Gray is a great neutral gray that leans towards the warm side of things but can have purple and even green undertones.
+- SW 7015 Repose Gray: This is a great neutral gray that leans towards the warm side of things but can have purple and even green undertones.
 I know sounds kind of confusing, but this is why people swear by this color in order to match all styles and colors in your home decor.

 3 More Uncommon Sherwin Williams Gray Paints

-Polished Concrete SW 9167 is what we used in our herringbone accent wall basement.
+- Polished Concrete SW 9167: is what we used in our herringbone accent wall basement.
 It is one of the darker colors we have used.
 If I were to describe this paint, I would say a “gray’s gray”.
 It is a great modern color that works well with the warmer and darker wood tones we have.
 It also is a great contrast to the beige that was already painted in that bathroom.
-I know what were we thinking 8 years ago…

 Painted Gray Room Ideas